storyblok/storyblok-docs/content/management-api/en/core-resources/stories/create-story.md

 | `story[default_root]` (required*) | Default content type/root component. (*Required if a folder story) |
 | `publish` | Should story be published immediately (set 1 to publish) |

+You can save any data in the `story[content]` attribute, and use it in the editor, as long as you follow this rules:

+- The `story[content]` property needs to be an object at the root level
+- Every object inside needs to have the property `"component":"your_components_name"`
+- Only nest components using arrays, except you want to build a custom field type

+This let’s you import data and define the schema of your components afterwards in the interface where necessary.

 ;examplearea

 Example Request